-HSL has been providing customers with comfort through its high quality, handmade furniture for 53 years.
-Over our lifetime, our group has grown and developed, but what has never changed are our passions for delivering comfort and enhancing lives.
+HSL has been providing customers high quality, handcrafted furniture for 54 years.
+Although over this period our group has grown and developed, what has never changed are our passions for delivering comfort and enhancing lives.
 We are still a family-run business and we remain dedicated to providing a caring service and excellent value for money for our customers, and a supportive, inclusive and enjoyable working environment for our diverse workforce.

 What Is Gender Pay Gap Reporting?

-- The percentage difference in mean (average) hourly pay between male and female employees for the twelve months ending on the Snapshot Date (the “Relevant Pay Period”);
+- The percentage difference in mean (average) hourly pay between male and female employees for the twelve months ending on the 2021 Snapshot Date (the “2021 Reporting Period”);

-- The percentage difference in median (mid-point) hourly pay between men and women during the Relevant Pay Period;
+- The percentage difference in median (mid-point) hourly pay between men and women during the 2021 Reporting Period;

-- The percentage difference in the mean bonus between men and women during the Relevant Pay Period;
+- The percentage difference in the mean bonus between men and women during the 2021 Reporting Period;

-- The percentage difference in the median bonus between men and women during the Relevant Pay Period;
+- The percentage difference in the median bonus between men and women during the 2021 Reporting Period;

-- The percentage of men and women respectively who received a bonus during the Relevant Pay Period; and
+- The percentage of men and women respectively who received a bonus during the 2021 Reporting Period; and

 - The percentage of men and women in each hourly rate pay quartile, split evenly across the workforce, reported by lower, lower middle, upper middle, and upper bands.

 We will continue to measure and publish our Gender Pay figures each year but, equally as important, we will continue to identify the further actions we can take to increase diversity and inclusivity across the business.
 This will include seeking regular feedback from our colleagues.

 HSL’s Gender Pay Data